Mobile Card Alert Service and Card Alerts

 Yes, if we do not receive a reply text back from you within 30 minutes, we will call you at the phone number we have on file during our customer service hours of 9 a.m. - 8 p.m., based on the time zone of your mobile device area code.

 Our fraud alert service encompasses multiple strategies driven by current fraud trends.
 We look at many variables when determining that a transaction is suspicious and potentially fraudulent (for example, the number, dollar amount and rate of transactions, merchant type and location).
 We also monitor prior account usage patterns, for example a transaction that is presented from a geographical location not consistent with your other account transactions.

 In some cases, the characteristics of multiple transactions may raise suspicion.
 So, the text message you receive may ask about more than one transaction.

-There is a two-step process to enroll a customer in Mobile Card Fraud Alerts.
+There is a two-step process to enroll a customer in Mobile Fraud Alert Service.
 First you go to the website and fill out all the requested information and accept the Terms and Conditions.
 Then a text is sent to the mobile number you enrolled.
 You must respond “YES” to that text to complete enrollment.
 If you do not respond to the first text after 24 hours, a second text is sent.
 After 24 hours, if there is still not a response the enrollment process is stopped.

 Some merchants pre-authorize transactions before the purchase is actually made.
 This is very common with pay-at-the-pump gas transactions and restaurants.
 In these instances, your mobile fraud alert text message is showing the pre-authorization amount designated by the merchant instead of the actual transactions amount.
 This pre-authorization amount will not be posted to your account.